MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-overview.md

 Microsoft 365 Cloud services run on our data centers around the world and provide services to customers around the world.
 Customer data may be stored in multiple data centers.
 Data residency refers to the geographic location where customer data is stored at rest.
 Data residency is important for government, public sector, education and regulated commercial entities to help ensure protection of personal and/or sensitive information.
 In many countries, customers are expected to comply with laws, regulations or industry standards that explicitly govern the location of data storage.

 Microsoft makes decisions on where to persistently store customer data based on two factors:

 1. The _Default Geography_ of the tenant
-  2. Available _Geographies_ for a given service
+1. Available _Geographies_ for a given service

-***Default Geography of the AAD tenant***
+### Default Geography of the AAD tenant

-When a customer creates a new AAD tenant, the customre will enter a country during the creation process.
+When a customer creates a new AAD tenant, the customer will enter a country during the creation process.
 This country is what defines the _Default Geography_ for the tenant.
 There are multiple paths to creating tenants.
 They can be created through AAD forms, they can be created when trying out new M365 services (trials), etc.  Once a tenant is created, the _Default Geography_ cannot be changed.

-**Available Geographies for a given service**
+### Available Geographies for a given service

 M365 services are not deployed to all Microsoft data centers globally.
 The larger services, like Exchange Online, SharePoint Online and Teams are universally deployed to all _Geographies_.
 Other services make decisions on where to deploy their services based on the number of customers, regional affiliations, and software architectures.
 When a customer first uses a service in this category, the provisioning logic will use the _Default Geography_ and the supported _Geographies_ to determine where to provision a given customer.

 >[!NOTE]